Leafwing-Studios/fop-rules/docs/character-options/classes/ascendant.md

 ## Sublimation

 Upon reaching level 10, you have transcended bodily needs.
 You no longer need to eat, drink or breathe and you recover from two levels of exhaustion every time you complete a rest.

+## Inner Duality

+At level 11, you learn to combine the magical manifestations of your will.
+Whenever the Presence (Anima) skill check result made as part of your Inner Strength class feature is at least 15, you may gain the benefit of two of your affixes instead of just one.

 ## Awareness